kjkistler/languages/javascript/README.md

 ```
 let myPet = 'armadillo';
-console.log('I own a pet ' + myPet + '.');
-// Output: 'I own a pet armadillo.'
+console.log('I own a pet ' + myPet + '.');  // Log 'I own a pet armadillo.' to the console
 ```

 In the example above, we saved the value `'armadillo'` to the `myPet` variable.
-On the second line, the `+` operator is used to combine three strings: `I own a pet`, the value saved to `myPet`, and `..` We log the result of this interpolation to the console as:
+On the second line, the `+` operator is used to combine three strings: `I own a pet`, the value saved to `myPet`, and `.`.
+We log the result of this interpolation to the console as:

 ```
 I own a pet armadillo.